There’s a new, puzzling trend on the rise, and it might be the downfall of legacy brands. The idea of anti-branding is gaining traction.

 This is already a huge problem for your business, whether you know it or not.
 The “white label” approach to production and branding is already changing the competitive business landscape.
 If your small business doesn’t adjust, you’re only going to fall behind.

-What can you do to adjust to the anti-brand?
+What can you do to adjust to anti-branding?

 1. Know your audience